subirbiswas192001/image-csv-file-in-python/README.md

 # image-csv-file-in-python
-with thise code you can easily created an immage fiile to csv file
+with thise code you can easily created an image fiile to csv file